-The spectacular growth in exchange-traded funds (ETFs) over the past decade has spurred a new generation of budding investors to discover what is an ETF and exactly how these funds make investing less risky, low-cost, and accessible.
+The spectacular growth in exchange-traded funds (ETFs) over the past decade has spurred a new generation of budding investors to discover what is an ETF, how it is different from other investment assets (mutual funds and index funds), and what benefits they offer to the investor.

 Today, ETFs can account for about a quarter of the daily volume in the U.S. stock market, and this volume can jump up to as much as 40% on some days, according to Bloomberg.

-In this article, we will answer all of your questions about ETFs as we consider:
+In this ultimate guide to ETFs, we will answer all of your questions about ETFs.
+We’ll consider:

 - What is an ETF?
 A definition